etcroot/chika/README.md

 # About Chika
 She's in heavy beta, pls don't use her yet ( ╥ω╥ )

+# Stuff she can do atm
+- Use mention as prefix.
+- Search for animu uwu
+  - manga coming soon... owo
+- Fetch cute anime girls (*・ω・)ﾉ

 # Future Plans
 - Dashboard
 - Add database